A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Nice sections and crowned sections

-The retraction of the poset on the left in Figure \ref{fig_N2h3} yields for $k = 0$ a retractive down-split fulfilling \eqref{downSplit_to_retraction} and for $k = 3$ a retractive up-split fulfilling \eqref{upSplit_to_retraction}.
-For the retraction of the poset on the right of the figure, the suitable level indices are $0, 2$ and $1, 3$, respectively.
-A retractive split of a crowned section $P$ and a retraction of $P$ onto a 4-crown stack are called {\em matching} if they are coupled by \eqref{downSplit_to_retraction} or \eqref{upSplit_to_retraction}.
+In the retract of the poset on the left in Figure \ref{fig_N2h3}, the level set $R(0)$ is a down-split level, the level set $R(2)$ is an up-split level, and $R(1)$ is neither down- nor up-splitting.
+For the retract of the poset on the right of the figure, the down-split levels are $R(0)$ and $R(1)$ and the up-split levels are $R(1)$ and $R(2)$.